 What is the likelihood of living to 100 for older adults?
-Greater than you think – can you imagine that that by 2050, the number will grow from 72,000 to 1 million in the United States – in Canada, centenarians are the fastest-growing age group.
-Today there are 450,000 centenarians worldwide – with the longest disability-free life expectancy found in Okinawa, Japan.
-Is society ready to accommodate double the number of seniors who will be living to 100 and beyond?
-What will the experience be like – today’s centenarians offer a clue to how they came to live as long – genetics, healthy lifestyle, marital status.
+Greater than you think.
+Can you imagine that by 2050, the number of people living to 100 will grow from 72,000 to 1 million in the United States?
+In Canada, centenarians are the fastest-growing age group.
+Today, there are 450,000 centenarians worldwide, with the longest disability-free life expectancy found in Okinawa, Japan.
+Is society ready to accommodate double the number of people who will be living to 100 and beyond?
+What will the experience be like?
+Today’s centenarians offer clues as to how they came to live so long – genetics, healthy lifestyle, marital status.
 What these individuals were not, however, is socially isolated, as many of today’s boomers may be.

 A conundrum – will less healthy baby boomers be among the centenarians?
-Baby boomers may have a longer life expectancy at 65 than their parents – most likely due to availability of more sophisticated health care and medications.
-But for a disease free quality of life in their later years, they will they need to fix lifestyle and health issues that did not characterize their parents.
-For instance, boomers have shown themselves to be more likely to be obese, have poorer eating habits, have a greater prevalence of diabetes, and take more medications than the previous generation.
-Ironically, almost all boomers want to lose weight, but when asked, ironically, they want to do so without exercise.
+Baby boomers may have a longer life expectancy at 65 than their parents, most likely due to the availability of more sophisticated health care and medications; but for a disease-free quality of life in their later years, they will they need to fix lifestyle and health issues that did not characterize their parents.
+For instance, boomers have shown themselves to be more likely to be obese, have poorer eating habits, have a greater prevalence of diabetes and take more medications than the previous generation.
+Almost all boomers want to lose weight, but when asked, ironically, they want to do so without exercise.
 And beyond age 80, most boomers will have some hearing loss.

-Making assumptions about care helps understand centenarian future needs.
+Making assumptions about care helps us to understand centenarians’ future needs.
 How should society leverage available and future technology capabilities?
-With lengthening life expectancy, poorer health and fewer available people to provide care, we can better understand the context for technology use and centenarians.
-The growing cost of providing in-person care will be an impetus for delivering more care remotely, including digital health technologies for diagnosis and remote monitoring, the use of wearables like smart watches or other jewelry to sense a problem like a fall and alert others.
+With lengthening life expectancy, poorer health and fewer available people to provide care, we can better understand the context for technology’s use with regards to centenarians.
+The growing cost of providing in-person care will be an impetus for delivering more care remotely, including digital health technologies for diagnosis and remote monitoring, the use of wearables like smart watches or other jewellery to sense a problem like a fall and alert others.
 (See Figure 2 Centenarian Day in the Life)

 Centenarians of the future will benefit from technology (r)evolution.
 Eight years ago there were no commercially available consumer tablets.
-Five years ago there were no smart speakers on the market – today’s older adults have the benefit of access to large bright screens, devices they can speak to naturally and expect a response and widely available in-home WiFi and growing Internet use among older adults.
-However, while Internet access is growing globally, the oldest old may still be non-participants in the benefits accrued with being online.
-And non-participation may be as much due to the future cost of connection as due to lack of awareness.
+Five years ago, there were no smart speakers on the market.
+Today’s older adults have the benefit of access to large bright screens, devices they can speak to naturally and expect a response, and widely available in-home WiFi and growing Internet use among their peers.
+However, while Internet access is growing globally, the oldest old may still be non-participants in the benefits accrued by being online.
+And non-participation may be due as much to the future cost of connection as due to lack of awareness.

 Figure 1: Table of technology categories that may matter